the-MK-Hub/AdventureWorks-SQL-CTE-Mini-Project/README.md

 ## 🚀 How to Use

-1. Import or connect to the Adventure Works sales dataset in your SQL environment.
+1. Import or connect to the Adventure Works Internet Sales datasets in Excel or your personal workspace.
+2. Merge the two Internet Sales fact datasets in Excel to create the final consolidated `factsales` table.
+3. Load the merged `factsales` table and the `dimsalesterritory` table into your SQL environment.
-2. Make sure the tables `factsales` and `dimsalesterritory` (or equivalent) exist with the required columns.
+4. Make sure both tables exist with the required columns.
-3. Run the script `CTE-s_Mini_Project.sql` section by section to explore each analysis.
+5. Run the script `CTE-s_Mini_Project.sql` section by section to explore each analysis.

 ---